johnstongrant/Tech-Demo-TailwindCSS/README.md

 I know a lot of this feels like magic, and it kind of is in a sense.
 Just know that these configurations are essential for Tailwind to know where to look to style our website.

-This will allow Tailwind to search for all your related components, configure the components to use Tailwind's CSS formating, and get rid of unecessary component styling when we host our website.
+This will allow Tailwind to search for all your related components, configure the components to use Tailwind's CSS formatting, and get rid of uneccessary component styling when we host our website.

 #### Themes